WHAT IS THE DIFFERENCE BETWEEN RICE NOODLES AND VERMICELLI NOODLES?

 Another important ingredient is the lemongrass.
 Lemongrass, for instance, has a unique and fresh, mild citrus taste.
-The first time I had lemongrass was a Vietnamese restaurant we go to often.
+The first time I had lemongrass was at a Vietnamese restaurant we go to often.
 So, I planted and harvested my own.
 Luckily, I live in Arizona, which lemongrass loves.
 In addition, snakes and mice don't like the wonderful citrus small, so I get a two for the price of one.

 Of course, not everyone has a lemongrass plant growing in their yards, so where can you find this special ingredient?
 Whole Foods carries it, and from time to time, so does Sprouts market.

-In order to use the lemongrass in cooking, you first have to chop off the thick ends and peel away the layers, like an onion, until you get a pliable stalk that bends.
-Then, you simply dice the white pliable center.
+To use the lemongrass in cooking, you first have to chop off the thick ends and peel away the layers, like an onion, until you get a pliable stalk that bends.
+Then, you dice the white pliable center.

 DULSE...THE VEGAN INGREDIENT TO REPLACE FISH SAUCE IN ANY ASIAN RECIPE

 Dulse is a variety of seaweed that resembles leafy red lettuce when fresh.
 Its flavor will definitely remind you of the ocean — its minerality makes it a great stand-in for salt.

 The benefits of Dulse include, for example, high levels of protein and fiber.
-Dulse is a nutrient-rich red algae that has become increasingly popular in health food circles due to its numerous nutrition properties.
-More and more experts are advising people to implement sea greens into their diets, including dulse.
+In addition, dulse is a nutrient-rich red alga that has become increasingly popular in health food circles due to its numerous nutrition properties.
+As a result, more and more experts advise people to implement sea greens into their diets, including dulse.

-LEMONGRASS TOFU IS A PERFECT ADDITION FOR VIETNAMESE NOODLES
+LEMONGRASS TOFU IS A PERFECT ADDITION TO VIETNAMESE NOODLES

 For this Vietnamese noodle recipe, I decided to top it with Lemongrass Tofu I grilled in advance.
-Although I love Vietnamese noodles without tofu, the tofu and marinade compliment the taste of the dressing and fresh vegetables in the noodle bowl.
+Although I love Vietnamese noodles without tofu, the tofu and marinade complement the taste of the dressing and fresh vegetables in the noodle bowl.